 Watch our coping with crying film.

-There’s also useful information on the NHS website.
+There’s also useful information on soothing a crying baby on the NHS website.

 The NSPCC helpline provides help and support to thousands of parents and families.

 The Lullaby Trust has lots of useful information and support for parents about safe sleep.

 Read more on how to keep calm with a crying baby here.